attilagk/monoallelic-brain/lab-meetings/_posts/2016-03-25-live-demonstration.md

 #### Subsubtitle

-1. insert a new document
+1. insert a brand new document
 2. mathematical typesetting with $$\LaTeX$$
 1. dynamic documents
 3. real analysis